privacy-scaling-explorations/zkevm-specs/specs/opcode/54SLOAD_55SSTORE.md

        - `key` is popped off the top of the stack
        - `value` is popped off the top of the stack
      - storage:
+       - Check the existance of the storage associated to `callee_address`.
        - The 32 bytes of new `value` are written to storage at `key`, with the previous `value` and `committed_value`
      - access_list: Write as `true` for `key`
      - gas_refund: